 Each of these judgements was used by the Lord as historic examples of God's righteous judgement being poured out on a God-hating, rebellious society.
 Sin must be punished if God's holy and righteous character is to remain unblemished, but the warning against profanity and vulgarity that Peter cited, has gone unheeded down through many centuries of history.
 Only a remnant of believers has heeded this call.
 Man's rebellion today has fallen to a shocking depth of degeneracy and degradation and yet ungodliness is often promoted in the media and celebrated by society.

-The sin of Sodom and Gomorrah was prideful rebellion and unhindered homosexuality, both of which are an abomination to the Lord and yet it is celebrated with unbridled arrogance.
-Just as in the days of Noah and Lot, when flood waters engulfed the unrepentant sinners and God's fires of judgement consumed the cities of the plain and their depraved inhabitants, we find the wicked today scoff at warnings of divine judgement and asks mockingly... "where is the promise of His coming?"
+The sin of Sodom and Gomorrah was prideful rebellion and unhindered homosexuality, both of which are an abomination to the Lord and yet which are celebrated with unbridled arrogance.
+Just as in the days of Noah and Lot, when flood waters engulfed the unrepentant sinners and God's fires of judgement consumed the cities of the plain and their depraved inhabitants, we find the wicked today scoff at warnings of divine judgement and ask mockingly, "where is the promise of His coming?"

-For those who believe, this passage is a great comfort as well as an admonishment towards righteous living and godly behaviour.. for IF God did not spare angels when they sinned, and IF He did not spare the ancient world, but preserved Noah... and IF He condemned the cities of Sodom and Gomorrah to destruction and made them an example to the ungodly, and IF He rescued righteous Lot,, who was oppressed by the sensual conduct of unprincipled men...
+For those who believe, this passage is a great comfort as well as an admonishment towards righteous living and godly behaviour... for IF God did not spare angels when they sinned and IF He did not spare the ancient world, but preserved Noah... and IF He condemned the cities of Sodom and Gomorrah to destruction and made them an example to the ungodly, but rescued righteous Lot...
 THEN the Lord knows how to rescue the godly from temptation, and to keep the unrighteous under punishment for the day of judgment.